TEC Chair: Key Executive Program

 As a member of TEC myself, I can’t stress enough how much my association with TEC has lead me to play a bigger game, challenge myself and given me greater perspective and clarity on the issues that keep me awake at night.
 Being able to bounce ideas around with my peers, being exposed to world-class speakers and resources and having access to a standout mentor, have all underpinned the added value I now feel I bring to my clients and to my workplace.

-In the past, as the sales manager of a major international airline, I lead a group of people from a turnover of $5 million a month to nearly $20 million a month, with little increase in capacity; we just got smarter at what we did & worked to meet new standards.
+In the past, as the sales manager of a major international airline, I lead a group of people from a turnover of $5 million a month to nearly $20 million a month, with little increase in capacity; we just got smarter at what we did and worked to meet new standards.
 The airline industry is a notoriously challenging environment, where players work from a base of extremely low profit margins.

 Many of the staff I managed developed their abilities to a point where they were ready to launch themselves into much more challenging careers.
 I feel privileged that I was able to provide such a rich learning environment where they could test themselves and grow.